Blackboard Resources for Faculty

 Our Professional Development Guidelines are found on the Intranet > Faculty/Staff Development.
 All training you complete can be credited to your professional development log.
 Directions for recording your participation are available in this Solution Center article: Faculty Staff Development Add Your Own.

 If you have any questions or need assistance, please submit a Blackboard Support Request from OKTA.
-For immediate assistance, you can reach any member of the Online Learning Team by phone or email; we are always happy to help
+Again, welcome to Athens Technical College.
+Have a great semester!

 Missy Lockhart